 She started her career in public affairs working in Government Relations and Public Policy teams for Zurich Financial Services, HBOS plc and HSBC.
 In 2007 she left corporate life to study Mandarin at Fudan University in Shanghai and then worked in a Mandarin-speaking environment for a small family business where she renovated and developed The Phoenix - a popular hostel, bar and activity centre for travellers to the city.
 She returned to the UK to manage international public affairs for Prudential plc and ran the company’s engagement programme with the World Economic Forum and the Mayor of Shanghai’s International Business Leaders’ Advisory Council, among other projects.

 During her time at Prudential, Freya was seconded to Asia House to develop the organisation’s communications and stakeholder relations activity as part of the senior management team.
 Her role at China Exchange blends the experiences of corporate life, charity management, building a small business and her passion for sharing Chinese culture.

 Freya is a mentor for Westminster University’s International Student Programme, a communications advisor to the Pan Asian Women’s Association, and a committee member of the Yan Kit So Memorial Prize for Food Writers.

-Helena Zhang, Programme and Venue Manager
+Helena Zhang (currently on maternity leave), Programme and Venue Manager

 Helena has a Master’s degree in Museums & Galleries & Creative Economy from Kingston University.
 Her previous experience shows her passion for the art world including roles at Sotheby's, British antique dealers, Sotheby's Institution of Art and Meridian Society.
 Helena runs the Cultivate programme and manages China Exchange as a venue.
 She works with clients who wish to hire the space for successful events and has particular expertise in staging exhibitions.
 Her motivation for working at China Exchange is to use her skills to introduce the public to her home country through exciting and stimulating activities.